liamhealy/module-one-final-project-guidelines-nyc-web-091619/README.md

 1. As a traveler, I should be able to enter my name and view flights that I have purchased a ticket for.
 2. As a traveler, I should be able to specify a destination, and purchase a ticket for an available flight.
 3. As an airport administrator, I should be able to view all travelers that have purchased tickets for flights.
-4. As an airport administrator, I should be able view, update or cancel flights when necessary.
+4. As an airport administrator, I should be able to view, update or cancel flights.

 ### Gems and APIs we included in our application: